 What is the current acceptance rate at Johns Hopkins University?

-Does applying Early Decision increase chances at Johns Hopkins?
+Does applying Early Decision increase chances?

 Is Computer Science competitive at Johns Hopkins?